AuroraDAO/idex-api-docs/README.md

 Possible JSON encoded parameters:

-* market - If included, this shall be the base market followed by an underscore, followed by the trade market.
+* market (string) - If included, this shall be the base market followed by an underscore, followed by the trade market.
 If omitted, will return an object of all markets

 Sample code: